mohammad-ayan-008/JFramework/README.md

 ### Prerequisites

 - Java Development Kit (JDK) 8 or higher
-- Maven or Gradle for dependency management (optional but recommended)
+-  Gradle for dependency management (optional but recommended)

 ### Installation